 Outbound Filter

-By applying an Outbound Filter to your VPG, you can effectively prevent devices from communicating with untrusted servers, or protect data from being sent to unknown destinations.
+Use Outbound Filter to prevent devices from communicating with untrusted servers or to ensure that data is not sent to unintended destinations.

 Filter Rules

-An Outbound Filter consists of one or more rules, with each rule containing the following parameters:
+An Outbound Filter consists of one or more rules.
+Each rule includes:

 Configuration

-You can configure a VPG's outbound filter rules from the User Console.
+You can configure outbound filter rules from the User Console.

 1. Login to the User Console.
 From the Menu, open the VPG screen.